 |10 Reasons Why the FCC is a Joke|

 Folks it gets even weirder with some questions that were asked of us by FCC executives.
 They asked us "why we have created dead zone the maps"?
-My answer is always because its the right thing to do by showing the difficiencies of a Government agency that does't really work on the consumers behalf to regulate.
+My answer is always because its the right thing to do by showing the deficiencies of a Government agency that doesn't really work on the consumer's behalf to regulate.
 It was the aha moment for me to show there is way too much corruption between the FCC and the companies they regulate.
 We won't stop what we are doing until the Government and the carriers themselves acknowledge why and what we are doing is good for consumers.
 A little like "David vs Goliath".

-The FCC is a "Government regulated entity" that is funded by the companies they are supposed to be regulating and not the taxpayers.
-Its a huge corrupt game the the public does not understand and the financial media ignores.
-The FCC has 1,900 employees and is supposed to act as an "independent agency" of the US government with an approximate budget of $466 million which is funded by measly $1 million in taxpayer appropriations and the rest in regulatory fees paid by the largest US telecom companies: AT&T (NYSE: T), Verizon (NYSE: VZ), T-Mobile (NYSE: DTEGY), Sprint (NYSE: S), Cox, Comcast (Nasdaq: CMCSA), TimeWarner (NYSE: TWX), CableVision (NYSE: CVC), etc. The mission of every employee at the FCC is to write policy but does that really regulate if no one does anything or take action?
+The FCC is a "Government-regulated entity" that is funded by the companies they are supposed to be regulating and not the taxpayers.
+Its a huge corrupt game the public does not understand and the financial media ignores.
+The FCC has 1,900 employees and is supposed to act as an "independent agency" of the US government with an approximate budget of $466 million which is funded by measly $1 million in taxpayer appropriations and the rest in regulatory fees paid by the largest US telecom companies: AT&T (NYSE: T), Verizon (NYSE: VZ), T-Mobile (NYSE: DTEGY), Sprint (NYSE: S), Cox, Comcast (Nasdaq: CMCSA), TimeWarner (NYSE: TWX), Cablevision (NYSE: CVC), etc. The mission of every employee at the FCC is to write policy but does that really regulate if no one does anything or takes action?
 Does this sound like an independent agency or a puppet agency with 99% of its' revenue coming from the companies it regulates?

 AT&T is claiming this based on theoretical coverage maps not actual coverage that real customers try and receive.
-The reason Deadcellzones.com was started almost 12 years ago was because carriers were being dishonest about where they were providing coverage.
+The reason Deadcellzones.com was started almost 12 years ago was that carriers were being dishonest about where they were providing coverage.
 In this decade coverage and speeds have expanded a lot but the same problem still exists.
 No entity is auditing the coverage maps and the actual coverage that the carriers claim to provide.
 This lack of oversight only hurts the smaller consumer who lives out in the middle of Iowa or Kansas in rural America.

 Rural Wireless Customers Have Fewer Choices